-- adhere to the Federation's 'Acceptable Internet and Email Use Agreement' and 'Digital Safeguarding Policy'; - only publish images of children where their parent/carer has given explicit written consent to do so; - only take images where the child is happy for them to do so; - only retain images when there is a clear and agreed purpose for doing so; - store images in an appropriate secure place in the school; - ensure that the Headteacher/Deputy Headteacher is aware that the photography/image equipment is being used and for what purpose; and - be able to justify images of children in their possession.
+- adhere to the Federation's 'Acceptable Internet and Email Use Agreement' and 'Digital Safeguarding Policy'; - only publish images of children where their parent/carer has given explicit written consent to do so; - only take images where the child is happy for them to do so; - only retain images when there is a clear and agreed purpose for doing so; - store images in an appropriate secure place in the school; - ensure that the Headteacher is aware that the photography/image equipment is being used and for what purpose; and - be able to justify images of children in their possession.

-- take images of children for their personal use; - display or distribute images of children unless they are sure that they have parental consent to do so; - take images of children using their own personal equipment e.g. mobile phone; - take images of children in a state of undress or semi-undress; - take images of a child's injury, bruising or similar (e.g., following a disclosure of abuse) even if requested by children's social care; - Make audio recordings of a child's disclosure; and - take images of children which could be considered as indecent or sexual.
+- take images of children for their personal use; - display or distribute images of children unless they are sure that they have parental consent to do so; - take images of children using any personal device with imaging and sharing capabilities e.g. mobile phone, smart watch etc. - take images of children in a state of undress or semi-undress; - take images of a child's injury, bruising or similar (e.g., following a disclosure of abuse) even if requested by children's social care; - Make audio recordings of a child's disclosure; - take images on their own device to screenshot any online safety concerns that are present on a child's mobile device (this can only be actioned by police); and - take images of children which could be considered as indecent or sexual.